-Size: Range in sizes from 1/4” to 60” nominal pipe size as standard.
+Size: As standard, range sizes from 1/4” to 60” nominal pipe size.

 Example: Include full description.

 4” Temporary Cone Strainer, Stainless Steel, ASME Class 150, 150% Open Area and 1/8” Perf.
 Screen.